Natalia da Rocha

 Natalia Da Rocha is a South African actress, director, youth activist and businesswoman.
-She can be remembered as being one of the few persons of colour to appear in entertainment media during the Apartheid-era.
-In 1981 she was the first Coloured (mixed-race person) to graduate with a Drama degree from the Afrikaans dominant Stellenbosch University.
-Beginning 1987 she was the first woman of colour along with Sam Marais to star in a Sun City Extravaganza.
-In 1992, she became the first South African star to perform publicly in Madagascar.
-She is well remembered for her roles in musicals such as Ain't Misbehavin'; Midnight Blues; Godspell and Vere (Afrikaans: feathers).

-Natalia was one of 40 inducted into the S.A.
+She is one of the few persons of colour to appear in entertainment media during the Apartheid era.
+In 1981 she was the first Coloured (mixed-race person) to graduate with a drama degree from the Afrikaans-dominant Stellenbosch University.
+Beginning 1987 she was the first woman of colour to star in a Sun City Extravaganza.
+In 1992 she became the first South African star to perform publicly in Madagascar.
+She has had roles in musicals such as Ain't Misbehavin', Midnight Blues, and Godspell.
+Da Rocha was one of 40 people inducted into the S.A.
 Legends Museum on 26 January 2020 in Johannesburg.

 Early life

-She comes from a large Capetonian family with a mother of Jewish stock and a father of Portuguese descent.
-Her family were very musical and Natalia excelled in school becoming Student of the Year in her Standard 10 (1974), then equivalent to Grade 12 today.
+Da Rocha comes from a large Capetonian family with a mother of Jewish stock and a father of Portuguese descent.
+Her family was very musical.